Politics of Senegal: Political culture

 Initially Wade's government had the support of a broad section of groups opposed to the socialist government, but gradually individual parties have disassociated themselves from the government and joined the opposition efforts led by PS.
 In 2011, Wade attempted to amend the Constitution to allow him to run for another term in office.
 Large protests by opponents erupted, throughout the Summer of 2011, as well as large counter-protests by government supporters.
 The crisis has deepened political rifts within the country, which has long been a rare example of stability in the region.

 After Senegal's Constitutional Court approved Wade's bid to run for a third presidential term, street protests broke out.
 The top court's decision was controversial as the Senegalese constitutional amendment, which places a two-term limit on the presidential office, was established about a year after Wade came into power in 2000.

 In March 2012, the incumbent president Abdoulaye Wade lost the presidential election and Macky Sall was elected as the new President of Senegal.
 In August 2017, the ruling party won a landslide victory in the parliamentary election.
 President Macky Sall's ruling coalition took 125 seats in the 165-seat National Assembly.
 In 2019 president Macky Sall easily won re-election in the first round.

+In March 2024, Opposition candidate Bassirou Diomaye Faye won the Senegal’s presidential election over the candidate of the ruling coalition, becoming the youngest president in Senegal’s history.